adewandaru/EM/README.md

 # How to use
 The data generation variables are in line 41.
 You might want to adjust initialization variables on line 68.

+# Output
+Algorithm will output a series of PNGs (or a series of images that can be seen using Spyder/IPython for each iteration.